CrazedoutSoft/Asteroids-Fun/README.md

 # Asteroids-Fun
 Fun witth Java2D<p>
 One of several "Arcade-clones" I made for fun.<br>
 Goal was only only one (1) source file.
-But I ended up with the souns file separate.
-(Ugly).
+But I ended up with the sounds file separate.
+(Ugly I know).
 <p>

 <img src="http://crazedout.com/screen.png">